Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

 \subsubsection{Distractor Generation}

-As we mentioned above, DG is another component for question construction, which aims to generate distractors with the given context, question, and correct answer.
+As we mentioned above, DG is an associated component for question construction, which aims to generate distractors with the given context, question, and correct answer in a MCQ.
 A good distractor should be relevant to the context, grammatically coherent to the interrogative of the question, and deceptive as a false answer~\cite{welbl2017crowdsourcing}.
+The task is generally formulated as follows: